Knowledge bank

 A collage of images depicting human trafficking

-Human trafficking is often described as modern-day slavery.
+Human trafficking is often described as the slavery of our time.
 Although the transatlantic slave trade was abolished 200 years ago, millions of people today live in situations where they are bought, sold, and exploited—often in prostitution.

-Swedish law defines human trafficking as someone recruiting, transporting, housing, or receiving a person for the purpose of exploiting them, using improper means such as violence, threats, deception, or exploitation of vulnerability.
-It is sufficient that the purpose existed—the exploitation does not need to have been carried out.
-Any "consent" is irrelevant when improper means have been used.
-For children, this requirement does not even apply: all trade in children for exploitation is human trafficking, regardless of how it was carried out.
+Under Swedish law, human trafficking is defined as the act of recruiting, transporting, harboring, or receiving a person for the purpose of exploiting them, using improper means such as violence, threats, deception, or the exploitation of vulnerability.
+It is sufficient that the intent existed—the exploitation need not have actually taken place.
+Any “consent” is irrelevant when improper means have been used.
+For children, this element is not even required: all trafficking of children for exploitation constitutes human trafficking, regardless of how it occurred.

-The penalties are severe, but in practice, convictions are rare and sentences are often well below the maximum level.
-Researchers and authorities point to unclear requirements, narrow interpretation in the courts, and a lack of resources as reasons why many cases never reach a verdict.
-The number of unreported cases is high; the statistics largely reflect what is detected and prioritized—not the actual extent of the problem.
+The range of penalties is high, but in practice, convictions are rare and sentences are often far below the maximum level.
+Researchers and authorities point to unclear legal requirements, narrow interpretation in the courts, and a lack of resources as reasons why many cases never make it all the way to trial.
+The number of unreported cases is high; the statistics largely reflect what is detected and prioritized—not the true extent of the problem.

-Behind every case is a chain of vulnerability.
-Poverty, unemployment, discrimination, lack of education, and violent family relationships increase the risk of being recruited.
-Many are lured with false job offers, others are exploited through relationships, debt, or threats against their families.
-Today, the internet is the largest marketplace: women and girls are advertised, bookings are made, and "new" victims are presented to buyers.
-Control is maintained both through physical violence and through an "inner prison" of fear, guilt, shame, and dependence.
+Behind every case lies a chain of vulnerability.
+Poverty, unemployment, discrimination, lack of education, and violent family situations increase the risk of being recruited.
+Many are lured with false job offers; others are exploited through relationships, debt, or threats against their families.
+The internet is now the largest marketplace: women and girls are advertised there, bookings are made, and “new” victims are presented to buyers.
+Control is maintained both through physical violence and through an “inner prison” of fear, guilt, shame, and dependence.

-The consequences for those who are exposed are often lifelong: isolation, violence, sexual abuse, torture, drugging, severe trauma, and in the worst cases, death.
-Those who return home also risk stigmatisation and exclusion, which means that many end up in new situations of exploitation.
+The consequences for those subjected to this are often lifelong: isolation, violence, sexual abuse, torture, drug use, severe trauma, and in the worst cases, death.
+Those who return home also risk stigmatization and exclusion, which leads many into new situations of exploitation.

-Sweden has legislation against human trafficking, but real protection requires more than words in the law: early detection, safe accommodation, exit programmes, secure residence permits for victims of crime and a clear focus on reducing demand.
+Sweden has legislation against human trafficking, but true protection requires more than just words on the page: early detection, safe housing, exit programs, secure residence permits for victims of crime, and a clear focus on reducing demand.